shivam1611/bootCamp-static-clone/README.md

 # bootCamp-static-clone
-BootCampM5 is a  static clone of the website that offers the high demanding tech courses like Aritficial Intelligence, Machine Learning, etc.
+BootCampM5 is a  static clone of the website that offers highly demanding tech courses like Artificial Intelligence, Machine Learning, etc.